 Climbing Kilimanjaro is fun.
 It really is.
-Sure, the last push to the summit is hard, as some of the quotes used later in this book clearly indicate, but don’t let that put you off.
-Kilimanjaro is a delightful mountain to climb:
+Sure, the last push to the summit is hard, as some of the quotes used later in the book clearly indicate, but don’t let that put you off – Kilimanjaro is a delightful mountain to climb

 But we had much to compensate us for all we had to give up.
 The charm of the mountain scenery, the clear, crisp atmosphere, the tonic of ‘a labour we delight in’ and the consciousness now and again of success achieved, all went far to make our fortnight’s arduous toil a happy sequence of red-letter days.
 Hans Meyer, the first man to reach the summit of Kilimanjaro; quoted from his book Across East African Glaciers

 The days are spent walking through spectacular landscapes which change every day as you pass through different vegetation zones; the pace is never exhausting, as you have to walk slowly in order to give yourself a chance to acclimatize.
 What’s more, at the end of the day, while the guides are cooking your dinner, you are free to wander around the campsite; and, as you bump into the same people time and again over the course of the trek, a sense of community soon develops.
 Then as night falls, and you tuck into the huge plates of food cooked by your crew, the stars come out, stunning everyone into silence.
 This is the favourite time of day for most people: rested, replete with food and with a day of satisfactory walking behind and a good night’s sleep ahead, it’s natural to feel a sense of comfort and contentment, with the thought of wild animals possibly lying nearby serving to add a pleasing frisson of excitement.